alephium/www/src/content/news/alephium-multisig-gui-is-here-4b23bec7e2f/index.md

 ![](image_299b7642e5.jpg)

-- Navigate to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/build-tx" data-href="https://alephium.github.io/alephium-toolkit/#/multisig/build-tx">Build Transaction</a>
+- Navigate to <a href="https://alephium.github.io/alephium-toolkit/#/multisig/build-tx" >Build Transaction</a>
 - Choose your multisig from the list, select the signers you need/want, the amount and the recipient’s address for the transaction.
 Check well that you selected the correct signers, and that you are satisfying the quorum requirement!
 - Click “Build Transaction”.
 You’ll get a text blurb which is essentially an unsigned transaction.
 - Copy this, and send it to the signers you selected.